Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 2 Maret 2025 10.00.07 UTC
+- WIB: Minggu, 2 Maret 2025 10.32.55 UTC
-- WITA: Minggu, 2 Maret 2025 11.00.07 UTC
+- WITA: Minggu, 2 Maret 2025 11.32.55 UTC
-- WIT: Minggu, 2 Maret 2025 12.00.07 UTC
+- WIT: Minggu, 2 Maret 2025 12.32.55 UTC

 Kutipan Inspiratif:
-"Friendship is a mercury drop.
-If it is dropped.
-Impossible to recollect.
-So do not drop your friends!!!!"
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: friendship
+Kategori: inspirational